yuhanliu-tech/hw01-fireball/README.md

 [Live Demo](https://yuhanliu-tech.github.io/will-o-wisp-shader/)

-Inspired by the Will-o'-the-Wisps from Brave, I created my own wisp using procedural noise tools.
+Inspired by the Will-o'-the-Wisps from Brave, I created my own wisp using procedural noise tools in WebGL and Javascript.

 ## WebGL Vertex and Fragment Shaders